jlb17200/tuto_flask/README.md

 # tuto_flask
 I begin to use Flask.
 This project is a multiple of tries.
 If you have advices to give, i will take it.
-I especially would like to know
+I especially would like to know how make fastly the frpny end.
+Bootstrap ?
 Thank you